Snapchat/djinni/CONTRIBUTING.md

 Pull requests are the best way to propose code changes:

 1. Fork the repo and create your branch from `master`.
+2. Run `./examples/run_djinni.sh` and check in any changes to generated code.
-2. Add tests, if appropriate.
+3. Add tests, if appropriate.
-3. If you add or change code generator command line options, update the documentation.
+4. If you add or change code generator command line options, update the documentation.
-4. Ensure the test suite passes with your change.
+5. Ensure the test suite passes with your change.
-5. Test the changes on actual devices if you can.
+6. Test the changes on actual devices if you can.
-6. Issue the pull request.
+7. Issue the pull request.

 ## Code style